metablaster/WindowsFirewallRuleset/SUPPORT.md

     ```git remote add upstream https://github.com/metablaster/WindowsFirewallRuleset.git```

-Next 2 sets of commands are typed each time you want to check for updates:
+Next two sets of commands are typed each time you want to check for updates:

 1. To get updates from master branch run: